Quickest Way to Lower Blood Pressure Without Medication

 There are many other health benefits of slow breathing, beyond lowering blood pressure.
 It can help you sleep, reduce anxiety and stress, help with pain relief.
 The list goes on.
 You can read more about it here: Slow breathing health benefits

-Breathe Slow guided audio tracks
+Breathe-Slow guided slow breathing audio tracks

 As I’ve already mentioned, we have created audio tracks for you to do guided slow breathing.
 These are available to buy as a set of digital downloads.

 You can thus select a breathing pace that suits you and gradually work your way down to slower paces as you get used to it.
+Generally, the more slowly you breathe, the more deeply you relax, and the more profound the therapeutic benefits.